k-donn/ec-apportionment-pyqt/README.md

 From this [video](https://www.youtube.com/watch?v=6JN4RI7nkes).

-Update/Change the state population data by putting your own data into [`data/state-populations.csv`](https://github.com/k-donn/ec-apportionment/blob/master/data/state-populations.csv) or pass the new name of the file from the command line.
+Update/Change the state population data by putting your own data into [`data/state-populations.csv`](https://github.com/k-donn/ec-apportionment/blob/master/data/state-populations.csv).

-The CSV file should not have a header.
+The CSV file should have a header.

 ## TODO